note3crafter/ProjectCore/README.md

 - [✓] MultiLanguage Support
 - [✓] Java Sneaking
 - [✓] Everything is adjustable
+- [✓] Elevators
+- [✓] StatsSystem whit APi to Use
+- [✓] DiscordSystem whit API to Use

+# Bugs and Crashes
+Please make a Issue!

 # Addons
 ScoreBoard Addon in Work
 Leaderboard Addon in Work
-Lifts Addon -> in Work

 # Important information
 The Project Core can have errors!
 Of course we are working to fix these errors!
 We will also use this project on our server!

-Please install InvMenu or by the Command /ec will it crash xd
+For the Command /ec you need InvMenu!

 # Servers
 CyberCrafft
 play-cybercraft.de
 Port: 19132